RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

    *Sometime Just looking through code can give you endpoints i.e full URLs, relative URL/Paths etc. that potentially lead to admin access file/page/endpoints.*

-      You can also automate this process:
+      You can automate this process:

          Using relative-url-extractor to extract relative paths from remote JS file LinkFinder by Gerben Javado is quite handy in identifying all the endpoints and their parameters in JavaScript files.